open-dynamic-robot-initiative/trifinger_simulation/docs/index.rst

 .. image:: images/all_finger_types.jpg
    :alt: Screenshots of different (Tri)Finger robots in simulation

-The trifinger_simulation_ package contains a PyBullet simulation environment for the different TriFinger robots as well as helper functions for some tasks (for sampling goals, computing rewards, etc.).
+The trifinger_simulation_ package contains a PyBullet_ simulation environment for the different :doc:`TriFinger robots <trifinger_docs:index>` as well as helper functions for some tasks (for sampling goals, computing rewards, etc.).

-To learn more about the TriFinger robots, check out the `TriFinger project website`_ and the corresponding paper_.
+To learn more about the TriFinger robots, check out our paper_ (and the corresponding `webpage <https://sites.google.com/view/trifinger>`_) and the overarching :doc:`TriFinger documentation <trifinger_docs:index>`.

 .. toctree::